Teaching & Learning

 Gifted and Talented Programs: Maths/ Science Extension

 Our differentiated classroom program is the ideal model for consistently extending and challenging children.
 Talented children also benefit from opportunities to meet and work with likeminded children on specific programs.
 We offer an extension program in Mathematics and Science.
 Through our extension program, students are withdrawn from regular classes to work on individual projects of mathematical and scientific inquiry.

 EAL (English as an Additional Language) New Arrivals Program

-Our EAL Program for new arrivals is designed to boost English language skills which enable students to participate more fully in classroom activities.
+Our EAL Program for is designed to boost English language skills which enable students to participate more fully in classroom activities.
 Students entering the school with little or no English participate in an individual program that is developed for them and the students are withdrawn from the class for intensive English sessions.

 Literacy Intervention & Support Programs

 Our Literacy Intervention Programs are based on the belief that all children can succeed given sufficient time and support.
 Even with a highly differentiated program, at times individual children require an intensive skills based program to accelerate their learning.
 The Literacy Support Programs provide targeted individual support for students in Foundation to Year 6.

 Students used to have their class-based Show and Tell, but due to the current lockdown, students have lost the opportunity to share.
 Therefore, we would like to give a virtual Show and Tell during the remote learning period.
 Enjoy!

 Visual Art provides children with an opportunity to portray their thoughts, feelings and perceptions through many different media.
 It fosters imagination and individual expression.
 Children experience and develop skills in a range of art forms and media including drawing, painting, printmaking, collage, modelling, construction, threads and textiles.